overhaul88/hangman-challenge/README.md

 ## 3. The belief objective: masked language modeling with negative evidence

-I treat a partially revealed word as a masked-language-modeling problem.
+I treat a partially revealed word as a masked language modeling problem.
 A model reads the board with unknown positions marked by a mask token and predicts, at every position, a distribution over the 26 letters.
 The shared vocabulary across every model in the project is fixed so checkpoints stay comparable: `PAD=0`, `a..z = 1..26`, `MASK=27`, for a vocabulary size of 28.
 Letter targets and outputs use the `0..25` range.

-To turn a matrix of per-position distributions into one guess, I softmax the logits, average the distributions over the blank positions only, mask the already-guessed letters, and take the argmax.
+To turn a matrix of perp osition distributions into one guess, I softmax the logits, average the distributions over the blank positions only, mask the already guessed letters, and take the argmax.
 This "average over blanks" reduction is the inference primitive used everywhere in the codebase.